firstwan/FrontendDesign/README.md

 # Simple frontend animation design

-This project is for self practice on frontend design.
+This project is for self practice on frontend.

 * 3D Animation => https://3danimate.netlify.app/
 * Animation when load => https://animationwhenload.netlify.app/